RaviPratihast/fwiggy/README.md

 ## Features

 - Add to cart
+- Filter based on ratings
+- Search Restaurants by cuisines
+- User Authentication using Firebase
 - Clean and Responsive UI
--  (working on rest of the features..)